rom-py/rompy/docs/progressive_tutorials.md

 # Progressive Tutorials

 This section contains a series of progressive tutorials that gradually introduce more complex concepts.
 Each tutorial builds on the previous one, creating a learning path from basic usage to advanced features.
-If you're new to Rompy, you may want to start with the [User Guide](user_guide.md).
+If you're new to Rompy, you may want to start with the [Getting Started Guide](getting_started.md).

 ## Understanding Rompy Components